jakobschoeffer/jakobschoeffer.github.io/index.md

 author_profile: true
 ---

 Hi there!
 I am currently a postdoctoral researcher at the University of Texas at Austin.
-Broadly speaking, I am interested in problems that arise when humans and algorithms interact; specifically around fairness and transparency in AI-informed decision-making.
-Most recently, I have been conducting behavioral experiments to assess how transparency interventions impact (i) people's fairness perceptions, (ii) their reliance on AI recommendations, and (iii) fairness of outcomes in human-AI decision-making.
+Broadly speaking, I am interested in problems that arise when humans and algorithms interact; specifically around transparency and fairness in human-AI collaborative decision-making.

 ## News